-Beat eggs, add salt, oil, beat until mixed together well.
+Beat eggs, add salt, oil until mixed together well.
 Add water, beat again.

 Add 5 cups flour, adding more flour if sticky.
 Lightly knead until well incorporated and smooth.
 Cover bowl with plastic wrap and let rest one hour.
 While waiting, work on filling!